yegor-usoltsev/nginx-upstream-keepalive/README.md

 ```

 ```
-Received request from 192.168.107.2:42400 | Protocol: HTTP/1.0 | Will be closed: true
+Received request from 192.168.107.3:42110 | Protocol: HTTP/1.0 | Will be closed: true
+...
-Received request from 192.168.107.2:42414 | Protocol: HTTP/1.0 | Will be closed: true
+Received request from 192.168.107.3:42122 | Protocol: HTTP/1.0 | Will be closed: true
+...
-Received request from 192.168.107.2:42416 | Protocol: HTTP/1.0 | Will be closed: true
+Received request from 192.168.107.3:42136 | Protocol: HTTP/1.0 | Will be closed: true
+Request headers:
+  Connection: close
+  User-Agent: curl/8.7.1
+  Accept: */*
 ```

-In the Go server logs, you will see that each request originates from a different port, showing that **connections were not reused**.
-This happens because NGINX defaults to HTTP/1.0 for upstream connections, which lacks connection reuse.
+In the Go server logs, you will see that each request originates from different ports (`42110`, `42122`, `42136`), showing that **connections were not reused**.
+This happens because NGINX defaults to `HTTP/1.0` for upstream connections, which lacks connection reuse.

 ### Step 2: NGINX Upgraded to HTTP/1.1